aneridand/ml_lab_final_project/README.md

-# Machine Learning Lab Final Project
+# Churn prediction for hotels

 ## About me
 I am Aneri Dand, studying Masters in Data Science at the University of San Francisco.